intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	the memory reclaim normally is not exercised in this case.
 	This means that the networking layer will not adapt based on reclaim induced by memory.reclaim.

+	This file also allows the user to specify the swappiness value to be used for the reclaim.
+For example:

+	  echo "1G swappiness=60" > memory.reclaim

+	The above instructs the kernel to perform the reclaim with a swappiness value of 60.
+Note that this has the same semantics as the vm.swappiness sysctl - it sets the relative IO cost of reclaiming anon vs file memory but does not allow for reclaiming specific amounts of anon or file memory.

   memory.peak
 	A read-only single value file which exists on non-root